MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id-explore.md

 #### Create the overage scenario in this sample for testing

+To create the overage scenario, use the following steps:

 1. You can use the *BulkCreateGroups.ps1* file provided in the *AppCreationScripts* folder to create a large number of groups and assign users to them.
 This file helps test overage scenarios during development.
 Remember to change the user's `objectId` provided in the *BulkCreateGroups.ps1* script.

 1. When you run this sample and an overage occurred, then you'd see the `_claim_names` in the home page after the user signs in.

 1. We strongly advise that you use the group filtering feature, if possible, to avoid running into group overages.
 For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user might be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-might-be-assigned-to).

-1. In case you cannot avoid running into group overage, we suggest you use the following steps to process groups claim in your token:
+1. In case you cannot avoid running into group overage, we suggest you use the following steps to process the groups claim in your token:

    1. Check for the claim `_claim_names` with one of the values being *groups*.
 This indicates overage.
    1. If found, make a call to the endpoint specified in `_claim_sources` to fetch user's groups.